hackforla/internship-website-design-system/docs/type-scale.md

             --8<-- "_type-scale.scss:hero-p-italic"
             </style>

-            <h1>This is an italic paragraph for the Hero Section Desktop Size<h1>
+            <p>This is an italic paragraph for the Hero Section Desktop Size<p>
         ```

     === "Body/H1"